-Following development of the new Skills + Logistics Centre in 2015-16 at our Feltham campus which directly addressed skills gaps in the priority area of logistics, we have made a smooth transition to direct delivery of high quality vocational training with clear routes to employment.
-We are working successfully in partnership with JCP and employers in delivering training in a range of areas such as logistics operations, warehouse management, forklift and goods vehicle driving.
+Following development of the new Skills + Logistics Centre in 2015-16 at our Feltham campus, which directly addressed skills gaps in the priority area of logistics, we have embedded and grown direct delivery of high-quality vocational training with clear routes to employment.
+We are working successfully in partnership with JCP and employers in delivering training in a range of areas such as warehouse management, forklift and reach truck driving and plant operations.
+We have also developed our Apprenticeship offer with more than sixty Apprentices with large employers on the new Apprenticeship Standard in International Freight Forwarding.